 What is the difference between CBD and hemp oil?

 A lot of products on the market are made with isolated CBD (a process that removes all other hemp compounds) and sold as full or broad spectrum hemp oil.
-Just another reason why it's so important to request and review updated batch reports / certificate of analysis.
+Just another reason why it's so important to request and review updated batch reports / certificates of analysis.

-*Isolated CBD, as long as it's extracted properly, is not inherently bad for you and may suffice for your wellness journey.
+*Isolated CBD, as long as it's extracted / isolated properly, is not inherently bad for you and may suffice for your wellness journey.
 With that said, nothing in isolation works better than the sum of its parts.

 I got CBD down.
 What are these other cannabinoids you keep mentioning?The hemp plant is home to hundreds of phytocannabinoids.
 While CBD and THC are the most studied, minor cannabinoids CBC, CBG, and CBN (amongst others) are becoming more prevalent due to their own unique and powerful effects.
-These plus others are all included in our Spoonful formulas, as we believe a full-spectrum hemp oil (rather than an isolate) is the best way to receive the plant’s full potential.
-Below is a deeper dive into some of the research that’s available.
+These plus more are all included in our Spoonful formulas, as we believe a full-spectrum hemp oil (rather than an isolate) is the best way to receive the plant’s full potential.
+Below is a deeper dive into some of the growing research that’s available.

 CBN cannabinoid - cannabinol